IBM/cloud-native-starter/workshop/02-Container.md

 ## Configurations for the deployment to Kubernetes

-Now we examine the deployment and the ISTIO yamls to deploy the container to Pods on the Kubernetes Cluster.
+Now we examine the deployment and the Istio yamls to deploy the container to Pods on the Kubernetes Cluster.

 ### Web-app

 * Service and Deployment configuration for the micro service

-With **kind: Service** we can define the access to microservice inside Kubernetes and the **kind: Deployment** defines how we expose the  microservice on a Pod in Kubernetes.
+With [kind: Service](https://kubernetes.io/docs/concepts/services-networking/service/) we define the access to your microservice inside Kubernetes and the [kind: Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) defines how we expose the  microservice on a Pod in Kubernetes and even more configuration options you can find on the [Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).

 ```yaml
 kind: Service